What does it take to become a Sun?

 *If you are traveling and participate in a tournament, as long as that team enters you into the USAFL system as a borrowed player, you can still accrue eligibility points

 The Sacramento Australian Football Club (SAFC) is pleased to announce that as of 2012 the men’s and women’s representative teams are officially named the Sacramento Suns.

-The SAFC is excited that the club now boasts both a men’s and women’s, nicknamed the Lady Suns, representative team that participate in the United States Australian Football League (USAFL).
+The SAFC is excited that the club now boasts both a men’s and women’s, representative team that participate in the United States Australian Football League (USAFL).

 The Sacramento Suns logo, designed by club members, attempts to capture the local landmarks that identify us throughout the country, as well as elements of the greatest game on grass, Australian Football.